tohcheryl/main/collated/functional/samzx.md

     }

     /**
-     * Returns true if a given string is a valid food email.
+     * Returns true if a given string is a valid food rating.
      */
     public static boolean isValidRating(String test) {
         if (test.matches(RATING_VALIDATION_REGEX)) {